Roosevelt Jones: College career

 In a win against Milwaukee on March 2, 2012, Jones tallied a season-high 17 points as well as 10 rebounds.
-Jones averaged 7.8 points and a team-high 6.0 rebounds per game as a freshman.
-He was named to the Horizon League all-newcomer team.
+He averaged 7.8 points and a team-high 6.0 rebounds per game as a freshman.
+Jones was named to the Horizon League all-newcomer team.
 He had a memorable game on January 3, 2013, scoring a season-high 24 points in Butler's eighth straight win over Penn.
 On January 22, he was named Oscar Robertson National Player of the Week after contributing 20 points, five rebounds, four assists, one block and one steal in a 64–63 upset over No. 8 Gonzaga for College GameDay in a game in which leading scorer Rotnei Clarke was sidelined.
 Jones stole the ball at midcourt with ten seconds to go and hit a ten-foot floater at the buzzer for the win.
 Jones was named to the Atlantic 10 All-Defensive Team as a sophomore.
 He averaged 10.1 points and 5.6 rebounds per game and led the team in assists, with 3.5 per game on a 27–9 team.

-On August 16, it was announced that Jones tore ligaments in his left wrist during a preseason trip to Australia and needed to undergo surgery that would force him to miss the entire season.
+On August 16, it was announced that Jones tore ligaments in his left wrist during a preseason trip to Australia and needed to undergo surgery that would force him to miss the entire 2013–14 season.
 He travelled with the team most of the year but missed the conference tournament as his Butler teammates struggled to a 14–17 season.
 In June, he was medically cleared to practice again.
 Coming into his redshirt junior year, Jones was a preseason All-Big East Honorable Mention.
 On January 17, 2015, Jones scored a career-high 28 points in a 61–59 loss to Georgetown.
 He had 18 points, grabbed six rebounds and added six assists in a 58–56 win over Creighton on February 16, and hit the game-winning layup with 1.9 seconds remaining.
 Jones had 23 points in Butler's 67–64 loss to Notre Dame in the NCAA tournament despite playing with a strained knee.
 As a junior, he averaged 12.7 points, 5.2 rebounds and 3.7 assists per game.
 He was named to the All-Big East Second Team.
 Jones became known for his defense and his passing vision and rarely shooting outside 15 ft.